stephenhouser/qso-mapper/README.md

 # QSO Mapper

-Show Amatuer Radio QSOs on an interactive map and table.
+Show Amateur Radio QSOs on an interactive map and table.

 There are two basic ways this web application is designed to be used:

 1. Uploading local [ADIF files][adif] from a web browser for local display (default).
 2. Using the URL parameter to load a web-accessible [ADIF file][adif] and possibly share your QSOs and map.

 Both ways require you to get your own *access token* for the map provider you choose to use.
 The default map provider is [OpenStreetMap][osm] which is *open* but prefers you get map tiles from a third-party like [MapBox](http://mapbox.com).
-If you fork (or clone) this repo for you own use, you should really get an API key from MapBox and change the `mapTileFormat` in `qso-mapper.js` to your access token.
+If you fork (or clone) this repo for you own use, you should really [get an API key from MapBox](https://www.mapbox.com/studio/account/tokens/).
+Then change the `mapTiles` variable in `leaflet-map.js` to `mapbox` and set `mapAccessToken` to your API token.

 The project stated using [Google Maps][gmaps] but that fork has not been updated.
 The code is in `google-map.js` and commented out in `index.html` (for now).
 [OpenStreetMap][osm] and [Leflet][leaflet] are used in the current branch.
 These are both *open* products.

 # Uploading Local ADIF File(s)

-This method is inteded to be used to view a log of contacts (QSOs) that you have on your computer in [ADIF format][adif].
+This method is intended to be used to view a log of contacts (QSOs) that you have on your computer in [ADIF format][adif].
 The application works in this mode by default.

    [Upload QSO Map Example](https://stephenhouser.com/qso-mapper)